Updated January 2024

 If you're interested in technology and want a trades career that will keep you learning and expanding your skills, HVAC is the complete package.

-4. Earn a G3 License Along With Your HVAC Training
+4. you can Earn a Gas tech License With Your HVAC Training

 HVAC mechanics with a G3 or G2 licence have many more job options out in the field.
 That's why our HVAC training includes all the preparation needed to challenge the Technical Standards and Safety Authority (TSSA) exam and earn your G3 licence before you even enter the job market.

 From there, you can easily progress to the next level and challenge the G2 exam, opening up even more HVAC career options.

 With HVAC training and gas tech certification complete, you'll be qualified to work as a gas fitter, gas technician, hydronics technician, and HVAC mechanic.

 Entering your HVAC apprenticeship with a G3 or G2 licence will give you a major advantage over your competition.

 Getting Your HVAC Career Started Right

 The first step to beginning a successful HVAC career is selecting quality training.
 Ontario offers several trade schools to choose from, so it's important to carefully research each institution to find the best fit for your needs.

 We strongly recommend speaking with an advisor to get your questions answered.
 Some key points to ask about include:

 - how long has the trades school has been in operation?